Wondering how to fix a Midea freezer that is not freezing? You have come to the right place.

 To determine if the motor of the evaporator fan is faulty, open the door of the freezer and activate the door switch by pressing it.
 When you open the door, the evaporator fan motor stops running.
 But when you press the switch, the motor starts running again.

-However, if pressing the door switch does not get the fan motor running again, then the motor is bad and must be replaced.
+However, if pressing the door switch does not get the fan motor running again, it means the motor is bad and you should consider replacing it.
+Replacing the fan motor can be complex if you have never done it before.
+So, use the services of a technician if you are unsure of the steps.

 The evaporator fan circulates cold air in the freezer after passing it over the evaporator or cooling coils.
 If the motor of the fan is faulty, the fan won’t operate and the freezer won’t freeze.